Epreez/amulet-lines/LINES.md

 ### Notes
 Note: This line does not die to Spelunking because we station Kavaron and attack with 2 Titans.
 We can move to second main with 3 amulets, cave, and mana to activate because we enter combat with an extra land.
 Kavaron also sacrifices a bounceland so we only need 5 in deck.
+Note 2: If we have a forest in play then Shifting Woodlands won't enter tapped in part 11, but if we have a forest in play at the start we can bounce it instead of a bounceland, so this isn't a problem.
 ---

 ### Titan with 2 Amulets and 4 Floating: Pre-Combat Win